joegasewicz/zx80-dev-tools/README.md

 ### Using Z80 Assembly
 Place your Assembly code in the `src` directory.
-You can run each individual step or the assembly with:
+You can run each individual step to assemble with:
 ```
 make clean
 make assemble